ibnmhmd/Shopping-Cart/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5 and developed with Angular 5 .

-It's a complete shopping cart project with following functionalities :-
+It's a complete shopping cart project with the following functionalities :-

-- Products and categories listing.
+- Products (men / electronics) and categories listing.
 - Adding products to the cart.
 - Full and quick product view with product information.
 - Complete cart calculations with 5% VAT.